Places To Visit In Rajasthan

 Jodhpur

-Jodhpur is also known as the Sun City of India, is one among the many popular royal thrones situated in the Thar Desert Region of Rajasthan.
-Jodhpur city is a refreshing reflection of the princely era of Rajasthan and takes us back in time, till the 15th century.
-Located in the largest state of India, Jodhpur is the second-largest city in the state of Rajasthan.
+People call Jodhpur the Sun City of India, and it stands as one of the many popular royal thrones in the Thar Desert region of Rajasthan.
+This city reflects the grandeur of Rajasthan’s princely era and transports visitors back to the 15th century.
+Situated in India’s largest state, Jodhpur ranks as the second-largest city in Rajasthan.

 It has been drawing the attention of tourists from all over the world.
 Standing as the sentinel of the country’s western border, Jodhpur is famous for its magnificent forts and palaces.
 While you are in Jodhpur you can visit some of the places like Mehrangarh Fort, Umaid Bhawan Palace, Jaswant Thada, Balsamand Lake, Ghanta Ghar, and Kalyan Lake.
 The Sun City of India is decorated with palaces and princely destinations that enthrall every tourist that visits this city.